 Along with my focus on education, I am very active in athletics.
-At Chesapeake High School, I am a member of the varsity soccer team, the junior varsity lacrosse team, and the CHS dance program.
-Outside of high school, I am a member of the Pasadena Soccer Club’s Travel Elite Development Program, a dancer with the Creative Force Dance Center, and I enjoy golfing with the Compass Point Golf Course golf camp.
-Aside from sports activities, I am a part of the CHS Orchestra and have been playing the violin for my school since the third grade, while outside of school, I play piano, guitar, ukulele, and have even enjoyed teaching myself a few songs on the clarinet and cello.
+At Chesapeake High School, I am a member of the Cougars varsity soccer team, varsity indoor track and field team, varsity track and field team, CHS dance program, and played goalie on the junior varsity lacrosse team as a freshman and sophomore.
+Outside of high school, I've played club soccer since I was four years old and am a member of the Pasadena Soccer Club’s Travel Elite Development Program.
+I've enjoyed dancing with the Creative Force Dance Center, as well as golfing with the Compass Point Golf Course golf camp.
+Aside from sports activities, I am a part of the CHS Orchestra and have been playing the violin for my school since the third grade, while outside of school, I play and compose my own piano music, play the guitar and ukulele, and have even enjoyed teaching myself a few songs on the clarinet and cello.